winnetkard/rewardsAPI/README.md

 All the examples that were used in the exercise instructions pdf can be found in rewardsAPI/requests https://github.com/winnetkard/rewardsAPI/tree/main/requests

-I have commented throughout index.js on how the server process requests https://github.com/winnetkard/rewardsAPI/blob/main/index.js
+I have commented throughout index.js on how the server processes requests https://github.com/winnetkard/rewardsAPI/blob/main/index.js

 Please contact winnetkard@gmail.com if you have any issues with accessing the server